-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on November 23, 2013, the landlord served the tenant with the Notice of Direct Request Proceeding via personal service.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on February 19, 2014 the landlord served the tenant with the Notice of Direct Request Proceeding via registered mail.
+A Canada post tracking number was submitted as evidence.